 The Pro Desk is generally for contractors, but it’s technically open to anyone.
-Bring your project list to your local Pro Desk and they’ll put together a quote for you, usually within minutes.
-Aim for 1 – 30% off your total.
+Bring your project list to your local Pro Desk, and they’ll put together a quote for you, usually within minutes.
+Aim for 5 – 30% off your total.

 Maybe you have a big project, but it’s certainly not going to cost you over $1,500.
-You might want to look into Home Depot’s bulk pricing, which can get you up to 30% off on over 4000 eligible products.
+You might want to look into Home Depot bulk pricing, which can get you up to 30% off on over 4,000 eligible products.
 The catch: you have to buy a lot, ’cause Home Depot isn’t messing around when they say “bulk.”
-But, if you’re laying tile on an outdoor patio and need at least 20 bags of thin set — boom!
-You’ve just met the minimum quantity and saved $2 per bag.

-Always check The Home Depot’s online rebate center for special rebates on refrigerators, freezers, dishwashers, ovens, and more — plus rebates on installation.
+Always check The Home Depot rebate center for special rebates on refrigerators, freezers, dishwashers, ovens, and more — plus rebates on installation.

 You’ll have the best luck with this if you’re replacing multiple appliances.
 For example, to get $1,600 back, you’d need to buy four large appliances (some combination of an oven/range, plus a refrigerator and then two other appliances of your choice within that same line — like a dishwasher and a microwave, perhaps).

-TIP: Also look into Energy Star rebates to see if you can get a manufacturer’s rebate through your local gas or electric company for an Energy Star appliance purchase.
+PRO TIP: Also look into Energy Star rebates to see if you can get a manufacturer’s rebate through your local gas or electric company for an Energy Star appliance purchase.
 For example, in Los Angeles you can get a $75 rebate on your Energy Star certified refrigerator purchase.
-It’s a mail-in-rebate you print, fill out, and send to the Los Angeles Dept. of Water and Power.
+You can do the rebate online or through the mail.

 Ever wonder what the paint technicians do with paint that isn’t tinted exactly right?
 They stick it in the “oops bin” for sale at a steep discount, clearly.